The Aftermath (2018)

 broken bonds”) nor complicit in its adultery, but leaves

-the audience with mixed emotions – surprise,
+the audience with mixed emotions–surprise,

 disappointment, even relief.
 It features beautiful

-performances, costumes, hairstyles, and the glamour of
+performances, costumes, hairstyles, and the glamor of

 post-war life.
 The emotions feel raw and real.
 The music